 You’re in a brand new place with brand new people.
 You have what seems like the infinite room to rise above what may have kept you down in high school.
 And, of course, you’ve got a taste of what it feels like to be “on your own”.

 You are responsible for you.
 It’s incredible – and it’s also a little terrifying.

 With independence comes freedom, and with freedom to fly comes fear to fall.

-For anyone recovered from an eating disorder, this fear of falling can be paralyzing.
+For anyone recovering from an eating disorder, this fear of falling can be paralyzing.

-It’s impossible to pretend that the risk for relapse isn’t real.
+It’s impossible to pretend that the risk of relapse isn’t real.

 I love unraveling more and more of myself that I’d once lost to my eating disorder.